 Reasons for choosing an LLC

-With an LLC, however, you hold on to that flexibility: You can have an unlimited number of members, or just one.
-A member can be an individual, a partnership or even a corporation.
+With an LLC, however, you can often hold on to that flexibility: You can have an unlimited number of members, or just one.
+A member can be an individual, a partnership, a corporation, or even another LLC.
 Members can run the LLC themselves or hire an outside manager.

 You can even choose how you want the business to be taxed: either as a partnership or a corporation (or, if you have a single-owner LLC, as a sole proprietorship).
 And LLCs don't issue stock, so profits are divvied up any way the members choose, with no need for shareholders' meetings.